Get organised

 Lunch, Dinner

 Your first ride in the magical Kingdom of Bhutan will prepare you for the challenge of mountain biking at altitude.
-We’ll set off on a sedate cross country-style ride that will gradually introduce you to some “enduro” features as we go, helping to set the scene of the adventure ahead.
+We’ll set off on a chilled cross country-style ride that will gradually introduce you to some “enduro” features as we go, helping to set the scene of the adventure ahead.

-Your time in Bhutan is not just about riding, but also to enjoy some very good craft beers and local culture – both rural and urban.
 Tonight we’ll go to one of our favourite bars called the Mojo Park where young musicians will be playing covers and originals to go along with your beers!

 Accommodation: